icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 # Operating System

-You can choose both a Debian or Ubuntu Linux, the currently suggested OS is [Ubuntu 18.04 (Bionic Beaver)](http://releases.ubuntu.com/18.04/).
+You can choose both a Debian or Ubuntu Linux, the currently suggested OS is [Ubuntu 20.04 (Focal Fossa)](http://releases.ubuntu.com/20.04/).

 # User account